Kim Il Sung Square: History

 Portraits of Karl Marx and Vladimir Lenin once hung on one of the buildings surrounding the square, but were taken down sometime in 2012.
 During Kim Jong Il's rule, only Kim Il Sung hung on these buildings, although his portrait on the building below the flag of the DPRK was removed.
 When Kim Jong Il died, his portrait was added to the buildings in commemoration.

 After the Singapore Trump-Kim summit in 2018, North Korea removed the anti-American imperialism propaganda in Kim Il Sung Square.
 Also, North Korea cancelled the annual 'anti-US' rally event in 2018.
 In 2017, the protests that were held in Kim Il Sung Square were supposedly attended by 100,000 people.
 Furthermore, North Korea issued special anti-US postage stamps in 2017.

-The old ceremonial grandstand on the square's south side was renovated in 2020 with a second phrase which took place in 2025 which even expanded to the wider complex.
-There are plans for a square renovation plan, which would enthral the transfer to the new Hwasong district of the government facilities and museums located in the square complex to give way to a massive expansion of its open space.
+The old ceremonial grandstand on the square's south side was renovated in 2020, with a second phase that took place in 2025, which even expanded to the wider complex.
+There are plans for a square renovation, which would enthral the transfer to the new Hwasong district of the government facilities and museums located in the square complex to give way to a massive expansion of its open space.